lucasval-vasic/vasic-upv-digital-backend-lab2/README.md

 Then we need to enable insertion of scan compression with the DO_SCAN_COMPRESSION switch on run.tcl.

-We also need to set the compression ratio at the top of scan_define.tcl.
-Values between 20 and 30 are usual.1
+We also need to set the compression ratio at the top of scan_insert.tcl.
+Values between 20 and 30 are usual.

 Finally we need to add the names for the newly added ports in the scan_define.tcl script.

 After re-running the synthesis and ensuring that the compressor was properly inserted (check out the rep/dft_insert_report_dft_chains_w_comp.rep report and check that the compressed chain length matches the original chain size divided by the compression ratio), re-run Modus.
-You will that there are 2 ATPG vector generation stages, the first for FULLSCAN and the second one for COMPRESSION, which increases coverage with a reduced pattern count.
+You will see that there are 2 ATPG vector generation stages, the first for COMPRESSION and the second one for FULLSCAN, which increases coverage with a reduced pattern count.